 The veins of the stomach run parallel to the arteries.
 The right and left gastric veins drain into the hepatic portal vein.
 The short gastric vein, left and right gastro-omental veins ultimately drain into the superior mesenteric vein.

 The stomach receives innervation from the autonomic nervous system:

-- The Parasympathetic nervesupply arises from the anterior and posterior vagal trunks, derived from the vagus nerve.
+- Parasympathetic nerve supply arises from the anterior and posterior vagal trunks, derived from the vagus nerve.

-- The Sympatheticnerve supply arises from the T6-T9 spinal cord segments and passes to the coeliac plexus via the greater splanchnic nerve.
+- Sympathetic nerve supply arises from the T6-T9 spinal cord segments and passes to the coeliac plexus via the greater splanchnic nerve.
 It also carries some pain transmitting fibres.